mattermost/mattermost-test-management/data/test-cases/plugins/nps-plugin/new-nps-plugin/test-3-exclude-team.md

 4. Login as an Sysadmin user.
 5. Navigate to the System Console > Plugins > User surveys settings page.
-6. Exclude Team B and launch a survey
+6. Exclude Only Team B and launch a survey

 Expected: